ivanobivan/Developer-s-blog/README.md

-# My react-sandbox
+# Developer blog
-## Welcome to my github repository
+## Welcome to my githib repository

 ### Application
 You can find the application: